 - Descemet's membrane is the very thin basement membrane secreted by the corneal endothelium; and

 - The inner endothelium is only one cell layer thick and contains a pump that is essential for corneal transparency.

-The environment of the horse constantly exposes him to bacteria.
-The species present vary depending on the season and geographic area, but Gram-positive bacteria (identified by a common laboratory test) are the most common species found in normal horse eyes.
+The environment of the horse constantly exposes him to bacteria and fungi.
+The species present vary depending on the season and geographic area, but Gram-positive bacteria (identified by a common laboratory test) are the most common species found in normal horse eyes and Gram-negative in corneal ulcers.
 The mechanical action of the eyelids provides a continuous mechanism to sweep bacteria from the corneal surface.
 Tears are removed from the eye with each blink, decreasing the number of bacteria in the tear film.
 The eye's immune system and its epithelial barrier also help prevent bacterial adhesion and invasion into the cornea.

 This is the most important disease of the horse cornea.
 Ulcerative keratitis is the medical term for corneal ulceration and means that the corneal epithelium and varying amounts of corneal stroma are missing.
 Equine corneal ulceration is a potentially sight-threatening disease requiring early clinical diagnosis, laboratory confirmation, and appropriate medical and surgical therapy.
 Corneal ulcers in horses might initially appear mild and unimportant, but serious complications are always a possibility.